Overview and Basics

 (bus and train)

 Have in mind that the shuttle bus from the port takes at between 10 and 20 minutes to get to Piazza Municipio and that from here the bus to the Railway Station takes at least another 20 minutes.
-Click Here to Discover How to Get Around in Livorno Cruise Ship Port.
+Discover More About Traveling by Rail from Livorno Cruise Port.

 Train to Florence